Lippitz-Lab/advanced-experimental-physics/README.md

 # Selected topics in advanced experimental physics

-These are my lecture notes on some advanced topics in experimental physics
+These are my lecture notes on some advanced topics in experimental physics.
+We discuss the concept of Fourier transform, which is used in optics and X-ray scattering, and the concept of hybridization with examples from classical physics, quantum physics and quantum optics.
+In the concluding chapter, we discuss lattices of plasmonic particles that unify everything.
+More resources, including 'bookcast' type of videos, can be found on the [website](https://www.ep3.uni-bayreuth.de/en/teaching/FEP/index.html).

 The lecture notes are typeset using the LaTeX class ['tufte-book'](https://tufte-latex.github.io/tufte-latex/) by Bil Kleb, Bill Wood, and Kevin Godby, which approximates the work of [Edward Tufte](https://www.edwardtufte.com/).
 I applied many of the modifications introduced by Dirk Eddelbuettel in the ['tint'](https://dirk.eddelbuettel.com/code/tint.html}) R package.
 For the time being, the source is LaTeX, not markdown.